Solomon-hkr/Dice-Game/README.md

     Installing

 Install the PIP packages that are dependencies to the project and/or the development environment.
 The dependencies are documented in the requirements.txt.
-DO not forget toc check that you have an active venv.
+DO not forget to check that you have an active venv.

     Usage